 It was a gorgeous day to be out and about - not quite as cool, relatively speaking, as the previous week but still much cooler than some of the hot days of past August shows.

 As for the end of July, well, the calendar said it was July, but the days felt like late September.
 The low humidity and cooler temperatures made the sunlight appear different and the skies a beautiful clear blue like early fall days.

 Dealers and their numismatics and collectibles filled the August bourse, however a couple of our regular dealers missed the show.
 They left early heading to Chicago for the ANA's Money Show.

-And, some dealers that did make the show planned to head to
+And, some dealers that did make the show planned to head to Chicago on Monday.

 Of course, Sunday's bourse included talk of the new gold Kennedy half dollar being introduced by the US Mint at the ANA's show.

 For members, the ANA planned to allow access to the bourse 30 minutes early to get in line for the new gold coins.